 Reading books are sent home daily and we ask parents to help by reading with their child at home each day.
 A reading record will come home too - please feel free to write your comments in this.
 A school book bag is available to purchase from school for carrying library and reading books to and from school.

 We aim to ensure that each child is given a thorough grounding in basic mathematical skills.
 Much of the work, particularly in the early years, is practical.
 There is an emphasis on basic mathematical principles, mental calculations and problem solving.
 The children work individually or in groups according to need and ability and games are used to consolidate learning.
-The new National Curriculum is used as a basis for planning, alongside Hamilton Trust.
+The new National Curriculum is used as a basis for planning, alongside White Rose.

 Science is undertaken by all children from the time they enter school.
 Initially it takes an exploratory form, but by the time the children leave the school they will have learned to explore and question, to record and ultimately to predict what is likely to occur.
 We are fortunate to have extensive school ground to develop outdoor learning in Science and the World around Us.